Low-energy behavior of $E2$ strength functions: Results

 With regard to strength functions it is interesting to consider average $B(E2)$ values as a function of transition energy.
+Here, I will focus on the low-energy part of the distributions of $\overline{B}(E2)$ values.
+As just discussed, the calculated $B(E2)$ values of the low-energy transitions connecting many close-lying states with the dominating four-particle configuration $\pi(0g_{9/2}^2) \nu(1d_{5/2}^2)$ are roughly reproduced in their magnitude and in particular the shape of the distributions at low transition energy below about 2 MeV is therefore considered realistic.

-These values are shown in Fig.~\ref{fig:94MoPEgE2} for positive-parity states and in Fig.~\ref{fig:94MoNEgE2} for negative-parity states in $^{94}$Mo.
+The $\overline{B}(E2)$ values are shown in Fig.~\ref{fig:94MoPEgE2} for positive-parity states and in Fig.~\ref{fig:94MoNEgE2} for negative-parity states in $^{94}$Mo.
 For both parities, the $\overline{B}(E2)$ values of stretched transitions with $J_f = J_i - 2$ peak in the energy region between 0.4 and 1 MeV, whereas the $\overline{B}(E2)$ values of the $J_f = J_i + 2$ and $J_f = J_i, J_i \pm 1$ increase with a slope getting gentle toward $E_\gamma$ = 0.
 The decrease toward high energy is followed by peaks around 4.5 MeV for each parity.
 For positive-parity states shown in Fig.~\ref{fig:94MoPEgE2}, the peak in the distribution of $J_f = J_i - 2$ transitions arises from transitions depopulating high-lying $2^+$ to the $0^+_1$ and $0^+_2$ states, high-lying $4^+$ to the $2^+_1$ and $2^+_2$ states, and so on.
-The pronounced peak seen for $J_f = J_i + 2$ transitions is caused by transitions from high-lying $0^+$ to the $2^+_1$ and $2^+_2$ states.
-The relatively large $\overline{B}(E2)$ values for $J_f = J_i, J_i \pm 1$ transitions in the energy range between about 4 and 5 MeV belong to transitions from high-lying $1^+$ and $2^+$ states to the $2^+_1$ and $2^+_2$ states.
-For negative-parity states shown in Fig.~\ref{fig:94MoNEgE2}, the peak in the distribution of $J_f = J_i + 2$ states around 4.5 MeV is formed by transitions from high-lying $0^-$ to the $2^-_1$ and $2^-_2$ states.
-The large and sharp peak for $J_f = J_i, J_i \pm 1$ transitions at 4.25 MeV is caused by the $10^-_{36} \rightarrow 9^-_1$ and $10^-_{37} \rightarrow 9^-_1$ transitions.
-Also shown in Figs.~\ref{fig:94MoPEgE2} and \ref{fig:94MoNEgE2} are the distributions including all transitions of positive and negative parity, respectively.
-At energies below about 2 MeV, these distributions may be approximated by Gau{\ss} curves $\overline{B}(E2) = B_0 \exp(-E^2_\gamma/2\sigma^2)$ with $B_0$ = 11.2 $e^2$fm$^4$, $\sigma$ = 1.0 MeV for positive parity and $B_0$ = 9.5 $e^2$fm$^4$, $\sigma$ = 0.9 MeV for negative parity.
+The peak seen for $J_f = J_i + 2$ transitions is caused by transitions from high-lying $0^+$ to the $2^+_1$ and $2^+_2$ states.
+The $\overline{B}(E2)$ values for $J_f = J_i, J_i \pm 1$ transitions in the energy range between about 4 and 5 MeV belong to transitions from high-lying $1^+$ and $2^+$ states to the $2^+_1$ and $2^+_2$ states.
+For negative-parity states shown in Fig.~\ref{fig:94MoNEgE2}, the peak in the distribution of $J_f = J_i + 2$ states around 4.3 MeV is formed by transitions from high-lying $0^-$ to the $2^-_1$ and $2^-_2$ states.